Proposed changes to the Import Health Standard for Animal Products that have Undergone Third Country Processing

 Making your submission

-Submissions received by the closure date will be considered for the final issue of this Import Health Standard.
-Submissions received after the closing date may be held on file for consideration when the issued Standard is next revised or reviewed.
+All submissions received by the closing date were considered for the final issue of this Import Health Standard.
+MPI may hold late submissions on file for consideration when the issued Standard is next revised or reviewed.

 MPI must consult with interested parties in accordance with section 23 of the Biosecurity Act 1993 (the Act) and MPI's consultation policy before issuing or amending (other than of minor or urgent nature) import health standards under sections 24A and 24B of the Act.